Fall 2022 building evacuation drills

-To meet state and federal regulations, the OVCAS Environmental Health and Safety Office (EHSO), in coordination with UIC Police and Facilities Management, will conduct evacuation drills for UIC buildings beginning Wednesday, September 8 through Friday, September 10.
-Drills will be held between 9 a.m. and 3 p.m. each day.
+To meet state and federal regulations, the OVCAS Environmental Health and Safety Office, in coordination with UIC Police and Facilities Management, will conduct evacuation drills for buildings on the Chicago campus beginning Wednesday, Sept.
+7, through Friday, Sept.
+9, during the hours of 9 a.m. to 3 p.m. each day.

 A building evacuation goes into effect in the event of a fire or other emergency that requires all occupants to leave the building to ensure their safety.
-Please review the following information regarding building evacuations and the additional COVID-19 considerations during an evacuation.
+Please read the following information regarding building evacuations.

-Please refer to your building-specific Emergency Action Plan and Emergency Evacuation Route maps to see the evacuation routes and designated Evacuation Assembly Area where building occupants should go immediately after leaving the building after an evacuation due to fire or other emergency.
-Evacuation maps are posted by the main elevator lobby of each floor in all buildings and in the main lobby of buildings that do not have an elevator.
+Please refer to your building-specific Emergency Action Plan and Emergency Evacuation Route Maps to see the evacuation routes and designated Evacuation Assembly Area where building occupants should go immediately after leaving the building after an evacuation due to fire or another emergency.
+Evacuation maps are posted by the main elevator lobby of each floor in all buildings, and in the main lobby of buildings that do not have an elevator.
 In addition, please review the building evacuation guidelines below:

 Building Evacuation Guidelines

-- Identify the two nearest exits for your area which are shown on the Emergency Evacuation Route maps.
-It’s important to know two exit paths should one be blocked by smoke, fire or other hazards.
+- Identify the two nearest exits for your area, which are shown on the Emergency Evacuation Route maps.
+It’s important to know two exit paths should smoke, fire or other hazards block one.

 - Identify the location of the nearest fire alarm pull station if they exist in your building.
 This is the best way to alert others about a fire.